nikhilshinde95/StudentApplication/README.md

 Features :

         1] View a list of student.

+        2] View Student With ID.

-      2] Add new student to the database.
+        3] Add new student to the database.

-      3] Update existing student information.
+        4] Update existing student information.

-      4] Delete student from the database.
+        5] Delete student from the database.

 Technologies Used :